100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - My Take: Making the logo open source was a genius move.
 It built a community and fostered a sense of ownership among users.
 The design is simple, friendly, and approachable—the perfect antidote to Apple’s more closed, exclusive image.

-- Lesson for You: Think about how your brand can be interactive.
+- Lesson for You: Consider how your brand can be more interactive.
 Giving your audience creative control can build a fiercely loyal community.

 67. Nestlé